 Patients over 65 years old may have a stronger reaction and need a smaller dose.

-What if I miss a dose?If you are on a regular schedule and miss a dose, take it as soon as you can.
+If you are on a regular schedule and miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications:

 Visit your doctor or health care professional for regular check ups.

 Do not take this medicine unless you are able to get a full night's sleep before you must be active again.
 You may not be able to remember things that you do in the hours after you take this medicine.
 Some people have reported driving, making phone calls, or preparing and eating food while asleep after taking sleep medicine.
 Take this medicine right before going to sleep.
 Tell your doctor if you are have any problems with your memory.